WA9ONY/Pico-RP2040/README2.md

 <img width="960" height="540" src="/Images/Arduino1_8RPi.png">
 </p>

-The above screenshot shows the Blink sketch loaded on the [Arduino IDE V1,8.19](https://www.arduino.cc/en/software) on a Raspberry Pi 400 computer.
-The left is the  IDE V1,8.19 and right side is a CLI window with the lsusb command showing the Arduino SA Mega 2560 R3 USB connection.
+The above screenshot shows the Blink sketch loaded on the [Arduino IDE V1.8.19](https://www.arduino.cc/en/software) on a Raspberry Pi 400 computer.
+The left side of the screen is the  IDE V1.8.19 and the right side is a CLI window with the "lsusb" command showing the Arduino SA Mega 2560 R3 USB connection.

 ## IDE [V1.8.19](https://www.arduino.cc/en/software)
-+ Icon installed Memu, Programming.
++ Icon installed in Memu, Programming.
++ Most Arduino books are written about the Arduino IDE V1.8 or earlier.
-+ CLI install process after uncompressing the download file.
++ Below is the CLI install process after uncompressing the download file.
++ Do not use the directory Arduino.
+Arduio director is used by the IDE and libraries.
 <PRE>
  wa9ony@raspberrypi:~/Arduino1_8/arduino-1.8.19 $ ls -al
 total 22872